geisonsn/rabbitmq-examples/02-work-queues/README.md

     }
     return s
 }
 ```

 Our old _receive.go_ script also requires some changes: it needs to fake a second of work for every dot in the message body.
-It will pop messages from the queue and perform the task, so let's call it worker.go:
+It will pop messages from the queue and perform the task, so let's call it `worker.go`:

 ```go
 msgs, err := ch.Consume(